 NURS-L 574 Administrative Management in Nursing (3 cr.)
-P: L573.
+P: Core Courses (taken in the final fall semester).
+Note: Courses L574 / L671 are taken together and must be taken prior to L575 / I630.
 Content derived from contemporary environmental, personnel, and organizational issues related to the administration of nursing services with an emphasis on management principles and processes.

 NURS-L 575 Corporate and Public Policy for Nursing Executives (3 cr.)
+P: L574 / I639.
+Note: Courses L575 / I579 are taken together and must be taken after L574 / I639.
 This course is designed to prepare nurse administrators for active policy-making participation in health-care organizations, professional associations, and governmental agencies.
 The focus of the course is on managerial decisions and on building coalitions for policy at the organizational, local, regional, national, and international levels.

 NURS-L 579 Nursing Administration Practicum (3-6 cr.)
-P: L574 and SPEA V610.
+P: L574 / I639, L575 / I630, L650, L670 and all Core Courses.
 A practicum experience designed for synthesis of theory and practice.
 Agency observation and activities are independently planned.
 Includes group seminars.
 15 clinical hrs./wk.

 NURS-L 650 Data Analysis for Clinical and Administrative Decision Making (3 cr.)
+P: Stats R505 and Research R500.
 Focuses on understanding, manipulating, and analyzing quantitative data in nursing and health care.
 Includes use of computer-based systems for data management and statistical analysis.
 Students learn application and interpretation of multivariate statistical models for decision making.

 NURS-L 670 Economic Analysis of Nursing and Health Systems (3 cr.)
+P: Core Courses.
 This course provides the economic context for nursing administration and a forum for students to analyze key nursing administration and health systems issues from a perspective of economic value to the community they serve.

 NURS-L 671 Financial Management: Nursing (3 cr.)
+P: Core Courses (taken in the spring semester) Note: Courses L574 / L671 are taken together and must be taken prior to L575 / I630.
 Designed to acquaint nurses with budget preparation and fiscal management of a nursing unit or division.
 Methods of obtaining personnel input, estimating costs, and cost justification are analyzed in depth.